LLNL/quandary/docs/mkdocs/user-guide.md

      \alpha_{s,f}^{k(2)} | \leq \frac{c^k_{max}}{N_f^k}.
    \end{align}

-  \subsubsection{Alternative control parameterization based on B-spline amplitudes and time-constant phases}
+### Alternative control parameterization based on B-spline amplitudes and time-constant phases
   As an alternative to the above parameterization, we can parameterize only the \textit{amplitudes} of the control pulse with B-splines, and add a time-constant phase per carrierwave:
   \begin{align}
     d(t) = \sum_f e^{i\Omega_f t} a_f(t)e^{ib_f} \quad \text{where} \quad a_f(t) = \sum_s \alpha_{f,s} B_s(t) \\